IshanGthakral/Home-Price-Prediction/README.md

 Dataset
 -------

-The dataset used in this project is sourced from \[source name or link\].
+The dataset used in this project is sourced from \[kaggle].
 It contains information about residential properties including features like square footage, number of bedrooms, number of bathrooms, location, and sale price.

 Project Structure
 -----------------